KindaMe/iracing-season-planner/README.md

-# iRacing Season Planner in finally here!
+# iRacing Season Planner is finally here!
 ### And it works!

 # How does it work?